World War 2. The Mediterranean May 1941 ...

 The major question in deciding to create a painting depicting a part of Bob’s naval experience was what of?
 So many of the actions where he was present were already well represented in the art world by those such as the Atlantic campaign, the night action of the Battle of Matapan, the Malta convoys, the crippling attack on the Battleship HMS Valiant in Alexandria harbour and the D Day invasion at Normandy etc such that a study of his service record sought for other incidents.
 The action chosen, just one part of the Battle for Crete, had not to my knowledge been portrayed before in any medium.
 Indeed the published accounts of this action differ in quite a few aspects not least quite a few incorrectly recording that Ajax had actually been hit by the bombs targeted on her that morning.
 It was by no means a major action but one of a whole series of such intensive action packed incidents which made up the Battle for Crete when the Royal Navy, pathetically short of air-cover, when sent to perform an almost impossible task suffered the full onslaught of the German Luftwaffe aided by that of the Italian air force.
 An eyewitness to these actions in the Mediterranean wrote “Naval losses on both sides were enormous in a sea war which was fought with a ferocity equalling anything occurring in any other theatre of war” and I would add, in any other war at sea in any other time!
 (Note 2).

 One aspect that quickly became clear was that considerable erroneous information exists across published accounts and other sources, all without doubt well intended, probably basically emanating from earlier errors or assumptions perpetuated by being accepted as fact by those who followed and included in their own works.
 Even the official war diaries vary in the detail of various actions and the participants.
-My prime unimpeachable source was Ajax’s actual ship’s log as written that day and now in the care of the National Archive in England at Kew.
+My prime unimpeachable source was Ajax’s actual ship’s log as written that day and now in the care of the National Archive at Kew in England.

 Other aspects quickly attracted interest.
 If this was the seventh vessel of the Royal Navy to be named Ajax, what type of ships were her predecessors and what is known about them?
 From where did the ship’s name and its badge evolve?
 Was there a figurehead for any of the ships of the days of sail?
 From which Battles were the Battle Honours derived and by which Ajax were they won?
 What is known about the next Ajax?
 Even more curious was why did the community of a Canadian town in Ontario choose to name itself after this ship?